vmware-archive/gcp-env-bootstrap/README.md

 to create projects in a GCP organization.

-To use an existing GCP project run.
+To use (or create) a GCP project of your own choice run the following.
 ```
-PROJECT_ID=blue-star ./up.sh
+PROJECT_ID=blue-star-13579 ./[env-to-spin-up]/up.sh
 ```

 Output: